ridwaanhall/applied-machine-learning/predictive-analytics/README.md

 #### What is R-squared (R²) and How it Works?

 R-squared (R²), or the coefficient of determination, measures the proportion of variance in the dependent variable that is explained by the independent variable(s) in a regression model.
 It ranges from 0 to 1, where 0 means the model explains none of the variability, and 1 means it explains all the variability.
 A higher R² value indicates a better fit of the model to the data, but it does not imply causation.
-For multiple regression, adjusted R² is often used to account for the number of predictors, as adding more variables can inflate R² artificially.
+For multiple regression, adjusted R² is often used to account for the number of predictors, as adding more variables can inflate R² artificially[5].

 #### R-squared (R²) Formula